Bacchus Marsh: 19th century to present

 The township was originally known as Ballan, a Post Office opening under that name around July 1844 (Bacchus Marsh from 1 July 1850).

 The Bacchus Marsh Road District Board was proclaimed on 30 September 1856, with one of its first tasks being to construct a gravel road through the town, as at that time the road was barely passable in winter.
 Bacchus Marsh was created a district on 14 October 1862, and the Road Board was the governing body until the Shire of Bacchus Marsh was proclaimed on 23 January 1871.
 The railway came to Bacchus Marsh on 15 February 1887, and the through line to Ballarat was built in 1890.'

 During the 1970s and 1980s it was home to the Bacchus Marsh Lion and Tiger Safari.

-In 1994 the Shire of Bacchus Marsh was amalgamated with the Shire of Ballan and parts of the Shires of Bungaree and Werribee to form the Shire of Moorabool.
+In 1994 the Shire of Bacchus Marsh was amalgamated with the Shire of Ballan, and parts of the Shire of Bungaree and the Shire of Werribee, to form the Shire of Moorabool.

 Bacchus Marsh and its suburbs form the largest settlement in Moorabool Shire.

 Bacchus Marsh grew rapidly from the 1990s.